junqilu/AudioManipulation/README.md

     purpose, but the authors didn't release the pretrained models.

 ## Speech to text (speech recognition)
+This is only necessary if you don't have a transcript for the audio you're working on.
+* If the transcript for YouTube is manual (thus, very high accuracy and time alignment), then you don't need to do this section.

 This tool can be useful in the batch text to speech step as your job should be making small corrections on the transcription process rather than you do the transcription